 - Photographer/power user who works with clients, wants to sell images, and/or needs heavy-duty image management features and albums.

-- “Regular” user who just wants to create some beautiful galleries and doesn’t care about that other stuff.
+- “Regular” user who just wants to create some beautiful galleries and doesn’t care about that other stuff, like a blogger, for example.

-Any questions about creating image galleries on WordPress?
+Any questions about creating image galleries on a WordPress website?
 Ask away in the comments!